-Thank you for your interest in becoming a buyer for the 2019 Pima County Junior Livestock Sale!
-Your decision to purchase an animal at the auction can help a young person successfully complete a unique learning experience.
-Below you will find answers to common questions and a link to pre-register for the auction.
-If you have any additional questions, please reach out to our Treasurer, Brandy Lara at email@example.com.
+If you would like to buy an animal at the Large Stock Auction on Saturday, April 27 (starting at 11:45 a.m.) or the Small Stock Auction on Sunday, April 28 (starting at 10:30 a.m.), please register at the buyer’s table located on the west wall of the Livestock Ramada at the Pima County Fairgrounds.
+Your decision to purchase an animal at the auction can help a young person successfully complete a unique learning experience and we are so appreciative of your support!
+Below you will find answers to common questions.
+If you have any additional questions, please reach out to our Treasurer, Brandy Lara at firstname.lastname@example.org.

 Q: Who raises these animals?